 Instructions

-- Combine the mango, red onion, bell pepper, cilantro, garlic, jalapeno and lime juice in a large bowl.
+- Combine the mango, red onion, bell pepper, cilantro, garlic, jalapeño, and lime juice in a large bowl.
 Stir well.

-- Add one tablespoon of orange juice, and stir well.
+- Add one Tablespoon of orange juice, and stir well.

 - Season with salt and pepper to taste.